shangwyoung/Space_Station_Auction/README.md

 Use the following command to make a new branch:

         git checkout -b [new-branch-name]

+After you've made changes and want to commit your changes:

+        git add -A
+        git commit -m "[commit message]"

+To push your changes to the branch you created on origin (github):

+        git push origin [branch-name]

+You can checkout a branch someone else created:

+        git checkout [branch-name]

 To see the differences between the current branch you are on and origin/master, do: